andromeda/lya/README.md

 this section.

 `original` is a thunk constructed by Lya that lexically wraps the original source code.
-In most cases, `return original()` will execute the original function and return the value the author intended.
+In most cases, `original()` will execute the original code and return a value the author intended (if a return value is expected).

 `context` is an object clarifying the nature of the operation.